Media Luna, Cuba

-Media Luna (/es/) is a town and municipality in the Granma Province of Cuba.
+Media Luna (/es/; lit.
+'Half Moon') is a town and municipality in the Granma Province of Cuba.
 It is located on the coastal region of the province, bordering the Gulf of Guacanayabo, between Niquero and Campechuela.

 Demographics

 In 2022, the municipality of Media Luna had a population of 31,589.
 With a total area of 376 km2, it has a population density of 94.0 /km2.

 Transport

 The town is crossed by the state highway "Circuito Sur de Oriente" (CSO).